-Hailed as a practice that can lead to living longer to curing diabetes; Intermittent Fasting or “IF” has recently gained more popularity as celebrities such as BBCs Mike Mosely and Silicon Valley entrepreneur Phil Libin have espoused the benefits of routinely fasting.
+Hailed as a practice that can lead to longer life and curing diabetes; Intermittent Fasting or “IF” has recently gained more popularity where celebrities such as BBCs Mike Mosely and Silicon Valley entrepreneur Phil Libin has espoused the benefits of routinely fasting.

 Although he presented some interesting body composition data supporting the benefits of fasting it was some fairly simple anecdotes and logic that initially appealed to me.
 Firstly, fasting is one of the oldest practices followed by many religions suggesting that there is some benefit associated with it.

 Lastly, ‘eating three meals a day’ is a relatively recent phenomenon and even the Romans are understood to have only eaten once a day.
 That said, the food industry is one of the largest global industries and how we eat is potentially driven more by marketing and the need for growing profits and revenues than human necessity.

-Fasting then had a natural appeal to me as there appeared to be very little monetary incentive to promote it.
+Fasting then had a natural appeal to me as there appeared to be a very little monetary incentive to promote it.
 The concept is relatively simple, abstain from eating.
 This does not require detailed explanations, a special diet or any equipment whatsoever.
 There was nothing to purchase at all or any medicine or tests to prescribe.

-This indeed could be one of fasting’s greatest limitations to widespread adoption – the fact that it is very hard for anyone to make money out of it!
+This indeed could be one of fasting’s greatest limitations to widespread adoption.
+The fact that it is very hard for anyone to make money out of it!
 Take for example the use of fasting to treat medical disorders – from diabetes to obesity.

 But surprisingly I got through my first 24 hours from dinner to dinner the next day with relative ease, simply drinking plain water when I felt hungry.
-I practiced this once a week from 2015 to the end of 2016.
+I practised this once a week from 2015 to the end of 2016.

 This time I tracked some high-level body weight, composition and size metrics and in the period of 9 months, I lost around 7 kgs, reduced my waist to just under 30 inches and my body fat from 16.0 per cent to around 12 per cent.
 I did this all while continuing my regular Ironman training clocking in some of the best 70.3 times I have ever done yet with less training.

 Experiencing both mental and weight-control benefits I was curious about the medical research that had been done on fasting.
-So I read a book by Dr. Jason Fung, a Canadian doctor, who had conducted research into the health impact of fasting and uses therapeutic fasting to cure type II diabetes.
+So I read a book by Dr Jason Fung, a Canadian doctor, who had conducted research into the health impact of fasting and uses therapeutic fasting to cure type II diabetes.

 The science behind fasting

 Ketones trigger the release of a molecule BDNF in the brain which can build and strengthen neurones contributing to brain health.
 Ketones can also reduce inflammation, blood pressure and a hormone known as IGF-1 all of which has been shown to have an association with longer life and less age-related disease.

 So how does one do it?
-There are a variety of approaches such as BBC medical journalist Michael Mosely’s 5:2 approach which includes fasting 2 days with a small <500 calorie meal in between to alternate day fasts and eating within a window of 4-8 hours each day.
+There are a variety of approaches such as BBC medical journalist Michael Mosely’s 5:2 approach which includes fasting 2 days with a small <500 calorie meal in between to alternate-day fasts and eating within a window of 4-8 hours each day.

 Beyond the researched health and physiological benefits, I’ve found fasting to also help reinforce a regular discipline in my weekly routine.
 This includes reinforcing discipline in my exercise (I continue to train during my fast days) as well as my work routine.
 Finally, after going through several hours of ‘feeling hungry’ on Monday and Thursday I feel immense gratitude when I break my fast.

-The hardest part was getting started and overcoming years of habitual eating but for me since starting 4 years ago I’ve not looked back and have found fasting to be as necessary a part of the week as eating.
+The hardest part was getting started and overcoming years of habitual eating but for me, since starting 4 years ago I’ve not looked back and have found fasting to be as necessary a part of the week as eating.

-e27 publishes relevant guest contributions from the community.
+Editor’s note: e27 publishes relevant guest contributions from the community.
 Share your honest opinions and expert knowledge by submitting your content here.

 Image Credit: vetre / 123RF Stock Photo